SUPPLEMENT PROTOCOL FOR HEART HEALTH

 These cannot be used as a replacement for pharmaceuticals if one has been prescribed them but certainly taken in liberal doses collectively or synergistically will act as preventative medicine if one is in a higher risk bracket for Cardiovascular disease and not taking pharmaceuticals. .
-If you are on pharmaceutical blood thinners please do not take any supplement until you have professional advice.
-My first pick would be Dan shen as it has proven anti-platelet effects .
+If you are on pharmaceutical blood thinners, please do not take any supplement until you have professional advice.
+My first pick would be Dan shen, as it has proven anti-platelet effects.
 Second, the pick would be Grapeseed extract for all the reasons mentioned.
-Another pick would be Curcumin – as it does a lot of other things besides act as Potent anti-inflammatory on blood vessel walls.
-Ginger can be taken as a ginger tea a few times a day and Garlic can be taken as an Aged Garlic capsules ( unless you want to take several cloves a day and reek of garlic ).vAlas, Fish oil which is good for health overall is not all that potent when it comes to “ thinning the blood “ but it could go into the daily mix if you wish.
+Another pick would be Curcumin – as it does a lot of other things besides act as a Potent anti-inflammatory on blood vessel walls.
+Ginger can be taken as a ginger tea a few times a day.
+Garlic can be taken as an Aged Garlic capsule ( unless you want to take several cloves a day and reek of garlic ).vAlas, Fish oil which is good for health overall, is not all that potent when it comes to “ thinning the blood “ but it could go into the daily mix if you wish.

-A good source that i have found for scientific information on the above supplements are – Green Medicine http://www.greenmedicineinfo.com for referenced research articles and Terry Talks nutrition http://www.terrytalksnutrition.com
+Green Medicine is a good source for scientific information on the above supplements: http://www.greenmedicineinfo.com for referenced research articles and Terry Talks nutrition http://www.terrytalksnutrition.com.

 Another great resource on anything to do with heart issues is Dr Walker, integrated cardiology at www.drrosswalker.com.